 Post Operative Questions

-If you are unable to contact either doctor, contact your family doctor or an emergency department.
-Southbank Day Surgery staff are not present after hours to deal with your enquiry.
+- If you are unable to contact either doctor, contact your family doctor or an emergency department.
+Southbank Day Surgery staff are not present after hours to deal with your inquiry.